Zingzy/fluentToast/README.md

 The `Id` parementer is important as it acts as a unique identifier for the toast.
 It also acts as a notification spam filter.
 If a toast with the same `Id` is already present, the new toast will replace it and the duration will be reset.

+## ⛔ Limitations

+- The library is not yet fully responsive
+- The library is not yet fully customizable
+- The Toast Notification sound does not play if the user have not interacted with the page at least once
+- The Toast Notification does not have a closing animation

 ## 🤩 Upcoming Features

 - Notification Actions